ASOS shares jump on report of U.S. bid interest

-LONDON Shares in British online fashion retailer ASOS (ASOS.L), which have fallen sharply in recent months after profit warnings and a warehouse fire, jumped on Wednesday on an unconfirmed report of a U.S. bid for a stake in the business.
+LONDON Shares in British online fashion retailer ASOS, which have fallen sharply in recent months after profit warnings and a warehouse fire, jumped on Wednesday on an unconfirmed report of a U.S. bid for a stake in the business.

-ASOS shares, a previous market darling that have fallen by almost two thirds this year, surged 13.5 percent to 26.65 pounds, pulling up other online fashion stocks in their wake, including Boohoo (BOOH.L) and Italy's Yoox YOOX.MI.
+ASOS shares, a previous market darling that have fallen by almost two thirds this year, surged 13.5 percent to 26.65 pounds, pulling up other online fashion stocks in their wake, including Boohoo and Italy's Yoox.
 ASOS shares had already risen 7.6 percent on Tuesday on the speculation.

-Among companies the website said were interested were e-commerce giants eBay (EBAY.O) and Amazon (AMZN.O), which are believed to be keen to expand into fashion, one of the fastest growing areas for e-commerce.
+Among companies the website said were interested were e-commerce giants eBay and Amazon, which are believed to be keen to expand into fashion, one of the fastest growing areas for e-commerce.

 ASOS declined to comment.